Mind over chatter, starting a million conversations.

 When it comes to Medicare, it was Obama in Obamacare who proposed cutting $500 billion out of Medicare to pay for it.

-And they double counted that.
+And they double-counted that.

-So in all of this, here he is out there in Palo Alto, making the case for the welfare state.
+So in all of this, here he is out there in Palo Alto making the case for the welfare state.

-His family benefit.
+His family benefited.

-If it weren't for those programs.
+I wouldn't be here today if it weren't for those programs.

 Not one word of thanks to the people whose work and taxes made it possible.